 As you read the chronology, note that almost all of the fighting is in surrounding villages and towns near Mosul.

 The terrain in this region outside of Mosul is flat and treeless, offering no cover for shifting of ISIL forces, reinforcing or for tactical maneuvers.
 It is not a good urban fighting environment either, so I fail to see much tactical advantage to militants in using this ground for combat.
 ISIL would also be tracked by drones, satellite and aircraft.
-Further, ISIL is outnumbered three to one and has to contend with the aircraft overhead and occupy a city of one million at he same time.
-Finally they were outnumbered 10 to one, yet a large group of them somehow slipped out to Raqqah as well.
+Further, ISIL is outnumbered eight to one and has to contend with the aircraft overhead and occupy a city of one million at the same time.

 The following excerpts from “news accounts” give the flavor.
-I will mention examples from April, 2016 when about 700 militants were killed.
+I will mention examples from April, 2016 when about 700 militants were killed in one month.
 What about the wounded?
 You can read on in Wikipedia for subsequent months.
 There are a number of examples in which ISIL’s tactical and strategic command were eradicated as well.

 2 April: Announcement that 40 ISIL militants were killed by Iraqi forces in different regions south of Mosul.
 Later on the same day, the Iraqi Army managed to kill 30 militants in the village of al-Nasr.